seam/migration/open18_java_ee_6/migration_steps.rst

 joins, etc. Java EE 6 doesn't have anything ready to use to fill this gap.
 Fortunately a little creativity and the JPA Criteria API can go a long way.

-In this example a base dao abstract class has been created to keep things DRY.
+In this teeSet a base dao abstract class has been created to keep things DRY.
 A similar approach could be done with composition, however, some of the type safety would be lost.
 This base class contains all of the functionality for the DAO, including a dynamic search similar to the Seam 2 Query search idea.